blex-max/apb-pileup-browser/README.md

 - Pannable alignment view (currently the view is only scrollable up/down - side to side is planned).
 - Fold-out display of quality string below each aligned read.
 - Minor UX/UI improvments.
-- headless `count` mode, to get results for a query known at the CLI without dropping into the TUI.
+- Headless `count` mode, to get results for a query known at the CLI without dropping into the TUI.
+- Reference span complexity assessment (useful when assessing artefactual variants).

 ### Speculative
 These are items that I think might be useful,